yashdotdev13/kishan-suvidha-backend/README.md

 ### 1. Backend is the source of truth

-The backend owns business-critical calculations and state transitions.
+Business-critical state and calculations are owned by backend services.

+### 2. AI is an orchestration layer

+AI tools delegate to domain services rather than becoming a second implementation of business logic.

-### 2. Security is enforced server-side
+### 3. Security is enforced server-side

-Frontend role checks are for UX only.
+Frontend checks are for user experience.
 Authorization is enforced by Spring Security.

-### 3. Authenticated identity comes from JWT
+### 4. Authenticated identity comes from JWT

-Do not rely on client-provided owner IDs when identity can be derived from authentication.
+Personal-data tools derive identity from the authenticated security context instead of trusting client-provided owner IDs.

-### 4. DTOs over exposed entities
+### 5. DTOs over exposed entities

-JPA entities are not directly exposed through REST APIs.
+REST APIs return DTOs rather than directly exposing JPA entities.

-### 5. Business logic belongs in services
+### 6. Business logic belongs in services

-Controllers remain thin and focused on HTTP concerns.
+Controllers remain focused on HTTP concerns.

-### 6. Critical updates are transactional
+### 7. Critical updates are transactional

-Queue, offer, transaction, and logistics operations use transactional boundaries where required.
+Queue, offer, transaction, and logistics operations use appropriate transactional boundaries.

-### 7. Concurrency matters
+### 8. Concurrency is treated as a first-class concern

-Shared mutable resources use pessimistic locking where necessary.
+Shared mutable resources use pessimistic locking where required.

+### 9. AI recommendations are read-only

+The advisor recommends; the farmer explicitly performs state-changing actions.

-### 8. Avoid premature complexity
+### 10. Avoid premature complexity

-Redis, WebSockets, notifications, recommendations, and microservices are introduced only when they provide real value.
+Redis, WebSockets, microservices, and additional AI infrastructure are introduced when they provide measurable value.

 ---